AlejandroHiroshima/data_modeling/yh_labb/Uppgift_0/uppgift_0.md

 - An Education manager has one and only one streetaddress, a streetaddress can have zero or many education managers
 - A Teacher have one and only one streetaddress, a streetaddress can have zero or several teachers
 - A Consult works at one and only one company, a Company can have many Consultants
+- Teacher has one and only one set of Contact info.
+A set of Contact info can only belong to one Teacher

 ## d)